Integrated Commercial Pilot Courses (ICPC)

 Once you have graduated from this program you will either have an IATP; ICPC/IR (King Air B200) or ICPC/A certificate and required Transport Canada licenses.

 This is a 12-month (52 week) program.

-Start dates are typically spring and fall with 2 intakes each year but are subject to change.
+This program offers annual intakes early in the months of January through June, August, October and November.
 Please visit our website at mfctraining.com or contact admissions at email@example.com for exact start dates.